kej715/DtCyber/rje-station/README.md

 - **hasp.maxBlockSize** : specifies the maximum number of bytes to send to the HASP service host in each HASP protocol block.
 The default is *400*, which works well for IBM MVS and CMS hosts.
+- **mode4** : an optional object defining configuration properties specific to the MODE4 data communication layer.
+- **mode4.debug** : if set to *true*, the MODE4 layer will log debugging information to file `mode4.log.txt`.
+The default is the value specified by the top-level
+**debug** property.

 ## Using rjecli
 When **rjecli** starts, it attempts to connect to the RJE host service specified by the `host` and `port` properties defined in the configuration file.
 When the